 A very narrow variety that can be many multiples higher than it is wide; a stunning columnar tree perfect for articulation or garden accent; fall colours are a striking orange yellow and red

-Slender Silhouette Sweet Gum has forest green foliage throughout the season.
+Slender Silhouette Sweet Gum is primarily valued in the landscape for its rigidly columnar form.
+It has forest green deciduous foliage.
 The lobed palmate leaves turn an outstanding orange in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
 However, the fruit can be messy in the landscape and may require occasional clean-up.

 Slender Silhouette Sweet Gum is a deciduous tree with a narrowly upright and columnar growth habit.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.